Meet our Board

 The Board of Trustees is made up of the following members:

-Hayley Buckley was appointed to the St Cuthbert’s Board of Trustees in February 2015 and became Chair in October 2017.
-Hayley ensures the Trust Board’s vision is aligned with the College’s mission statement ‘By Love Serve’ and works to support our Principal in keeping St Cuthbert’s at the forefront of education in New Zealand.
-As Chair, Hayley is an ex officio member of all Trust Board committees.
+Leigh Melville was appointed to the St Cuthbert’s Board of Trustees in 2017 and became Chair in August 2022.
+Leigh ensures the Trust Board’s vision is aligned with the College’s mission statement ‘By Love Serve’ and works to support our Principal in keeping St Cuthbert’s at the forefront of education in New Zealand.
+As Chair, Leigh is an ex officio member of all Trust Board committees.

 Paul Nickels, Deputy Chair